-JHA had been searching for a processing partner for over a year because its platform was lacking in product innovation.
+JHA had been searching for a card processing partner for over a year because its platform was lacking in product innovation.
 Even though the company had made a significant ($20 million+) investment in its fraud suite, the total package just wasn’t enough to compete.

-With over 1,100 banks and credit unions utilizing the Card Processing Solutions product, JHA needed a partner that would be the workhorse in the background while JHA focused on front-end customer service.
+With over 1,100 banks and credit unions utilizing the Card Processing Services product, JHA needed a partner that would be the workhorse in the background while JHA focused on front-end customer service.
 JHA found this partner in PSCU (backed by First Data).
 The conversion from CPS to the PSCU back-end is slated to begin in late 2017.

 For banks, the deal means another extremely viable solution for credit card processing.
-Banks looking to re-enter the credit card processing environment and leave their agent programs behind have been finding their options limited.
+Banks looking to re-enter the credit card processor environment and leave their agent programs behind have been finding their options limited.
 Now, they’ll have the option of utilizing Jack Henry for credit card processing even if they are not a Jack Henry core client.

 JHA CPS clients will not be member-owners of PSCU.
 However, with this added revenue stream, PSCU should come to market even faster with increased innovation for its platform.